 Channels offered by base Senior’s Card package: 22

-Once again it looks like the ‘Entertainment Pack’ is the clear winner, but does it offer senior members the kind of programming they prefer?
+It looks like the Foxtel Now Essentials pack is the clear winner, but does it offer senior members the kind of programming they prefer?

 The standard Seniors package included four news channels, two sports channels, six channels of the documentary variety and ten channels that fell under the entertainment category.
-So a fair question may be, how many of these are included in the forty-five channel ‘Entertainment Pack’?
+So a fair question may be, how many of these are included in the 31-channel Foxtel Now Essentials pack?

-That sounds fair, but is the Entertainment Pack here to stay, or just a short-term promotional offer?
+That all sounds pretty fair, but is the Foxtel Now Essentials Pack here to stay, or just a short-term promotional offer?